Azure-Samples/azureai-samples/CONTRIBUTING.md

 a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

-## Goals
-This repository contains notebooks and sample code that demonstrate how to develop and manage AI workflows using Azure AI SDK.
-Use the samples in this repository to try out Azure AI SDK scenarios from your local machine.

-## Non-goals
-This repository is not the place for long-form textual documentation.
-Documentation resources containing minimal or no code should be added in the [azure-docs repository](https://github.com/MicrosoftDocs/azure-docs).

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or